Best MMORPG 2017

 Release Date: 2017

 Although the official FAQ of the Chronicles of Elyria doesn’t include an official release date, in the community forums it has been stated that Soulbound Studios hopes to launch the game by 2017.
 Chronicles of Elyria is an unusual and interesting MMORPG with a player aging and death mechanic.
-This is expected to open up a whole new way of playing and MMORPG with player families and dynasties.
+This is expected to open up a whole new way of playing with player families and dynasties.
 The game will also feature a closed economy with finite resources and non-repeatable quests.

 Release Date: TBA, currently in pre-alpha